Blake seeks to provide the Golden String which can lead us through the labyrinth of our experience or his own poetry.

 "Two caveats: I don't mean to say that Blake is unreadable.
 He's eminently readable—just impossible to understand past a certain point.
 And I don't mean to say that scholarship and criticism have been ineffective in revealing the outlines or in filling in countless helpful details.
 I mean that the level of meaning that Blake allows, as far as I can tell, cannot be expected to support those important messages that Hazard mentioned, and that Blake certainly seems to claim he's delivering.
 But, as Hazard's comment shows, trying to make sense of Blake's work, stressful as it is, doesn't necessarily lead to despair.
 What Blake is, is thrilling to read.
 And the intensely participatory reading experience that Bob describes is what keeps the thrill alive.
 Together, that experience of reading on a high wire combined with the promise of rescuing a major artist from obscurity and oblivion have provided the impetus to keep readers reading and lookers looking ever since that group of Victorians showed how to make Blake audible and visible.

-"Finally, I would never deny the possibility that the impossible dream may someday become possible after all."
+'Finally, I would never deny the possibility that the impossible dream may someday become possible after all.'"

-Blake scholars never run out of something to study but it often seems that scholarly studies get further and further from the actual meaning that Blake was trying to convey.
-Perhaps this is a necessary consequence of the nature of Blake's content.
 He wasn't only interested in making significant poetry and impressive pictures.
 He was trying to 'open the minds of men to a perception of the infinite'.
 If he succeeds in that task, the questions of his technical skills and means through which he achieved his goal fades into insignificance.
 Blake's religion was that of personal inner mystical experience; not natural religion but revealed religion.
 Understanding the content of his message likewise is not the result of natural pursuits, but the result of a breakthrough to another level of experience.

 Scholarship is helpful in learning Blake if it leads students into Blake's works so that they may take root and be assimilated.
 Scholarship that leads outward to innumerable influences and entanglements may only divert students from what Blake sought to do.